2020PB/police-brutality/reports/Oregon.md

 Police gave directions to protesters to walk in a certain direction.
 Protesters followed directions.
 Police charged at protestors, shoving many to the ground.

 One protester on a bicycle is knocked over.
 The protester lands on top of the bike and has trouble getting up.
-Police pepper spray protesters as well.
+Police pepper spray protesters as well, including one on the ground.
+One woman is shoved as she tries to stand; she states repeatedly that she cannot see.

 tags: protester, tackle, shove, grab, strike, pepper-spray, spray